roobrt/DR-Bot/README.md

 | Europe   | 12:00 UTC        | 13:00-13:30 UTC     | 1.5 hours       |

 > [!NOTE]
-> The Rocket League API on RapidAPI only allows 5 calls per 24 hours in their Free Subscription plan..
-By checking once every day for two regions, we can limit the calls to 2 per day.
+> The Rocket League API on RapidAPI only allows 5 calls per 24 hours in their Free Subscription plan.
+By checking once every day for these two regions, we can limit the calls to 2 per day.

 ---